HarryPaniccc/DnD/World of Helodaria/Sirkonos.md

 - [[Banespear Mountain]] is a vast, cursed peak that stands against the horizon like a split in a painting's canvass
 - [[Kohldwall]] is a town that acts as a bastion within the Wastes.
 People usually use it as a point of refuge and trade from towns that are off its main path
+- [[Rokbaur Castle]] is a hold a few days north of [[Brocia]] that overlooks the wastes, one of the defences against any hordes that may approach.

 ### [[Maghlas Mountains]]

 - [[Steinwalde]]: One of the two great dwarf fortresses of old to survive the wars of the Fall, Steinwalde, or “the stone forest”, is a massive walled retreat set deeply in the heart of the mountain range.
 Steinwalde is a nation not part of Sirkonos, but close by.
+- [[Estravia]]: a province of highland villages and towns to the far north of Sirkonos proper, situated on the base and even the highlands of the [[Maghlas Mountains]] mountains

 ### [[Miletohr Wilds]]
 The large stretch of wilderness that curves below and into the foothills of the [[Maghlas Mountains]], the Miletohr wilds are a sometimes magical and often accursed wood.